Menu "

 80 & above Ira Siegel 796

-The optional scratch leader is David Sharp with a score of 745
+The optional scratch winner is David Sharp with a score of 745

-For a complete list of the Unofficial standings Click Here
+For a complete list of the Official standings Click Here

 Handy Rawls 290